Here’s how HR teams can boost productivity during the coronavirus crisis

 Organisations need to put HR at the forefront to tackle poor employee engagement.
 An engaged employee is excited to come into work today and will commit the mental energy needed to smash through your targets.
-These employees are the backbone of your business, so there’s huge benefits to be had for every department.
+These employees are the backbone of your business, so there are huge benefits to be had for every department.

 Tech is key to measuring engagement

-    At the core of next-normal strategy is your HR management system.
+At the core of any next-normal strategy is your HR management system.
 Technology really is the key to measuring employee engagement – especially now that you can’t evaluate that in person.

 That’s why Brethertons Solicitors sought a trusted HR solution to help them manage their large workforce – IRIS Cascade.

 They’re committed to Investing in People, so they needed an outstanding HR platform to back up that commitment.
 IRIS Cascade was the perfect solution.
 You can read more about their journey here.